Sign up to join the list of supporters now!

 We have lived in Lexington since 1991

-My wife, Jolanda, grew up in The Hague and is a naturalized U.S. citizen
+My wife, Jolanda, grew up in The Netherlands and is a naturalized U.S. citizen

 Depending on who you speak with, language skills in the family are English, Dutch, French, German, Spanish and Swedish